 About the Office of the Attorney General

 The Attorney General is the state's top lawyer and law enforcement official, protecting and serving the people and interests of California through a broad range of duties.
-The Attorney General's responsibilities include safeguarding the public from violent criminals, preserving California's spectacular natural resources, enforcing civil rights laws, and helping victims of identity theft, mortgage-related fraud, illegal business practices, and other consumer crimes.
+The Attorney General's responsibilities include safeguarding Californians from harm and promoting community safety, preserving California's spectacular natural resources, enforcing civil rights laws, and helping victims of identity theft, mortgage-related fraud, illegal business practices, and other consumer crimes.

 Overseeing more than 4,500 lawyers, investigators, sworn peace officers, and other employees, the Attorney General:

 - Represents the People of California in civil and criminal matters before trial courts, appellate courts and the supreme courts of California and the United States.

 - Serves as legal counsel to state officers and, with few exceptions, to state agencies, boards and commissions.

 - Assists district attorneys, local law enforcement and federal and international criminal justice agencies in the administration of justice.

 - Strengthens California's law enforcement community by coordinating statewide narcotics enforcement efforts, supporting criminal investigations and providing forensic science services, identification and information services and telecommunication support.